datdenkikniet/aht10-programs/aht10-driver/Documentation/hwmon/aht10.rst

 temp1_input     Measured temperature in millidegrees Celcius humidity1_input Measured humidity in %H update_interval The minimum interval for polling the sensor,
                 in milliseconds.
-Is writable, but may not be lower than 2000
+Writable.
+Must be at
+                least 2000.
 =============== ============================================